kohlhofer/Crossings/chapters/chapter-07.md

 Brother Calvin's figure disappears from the window, but his presence lingers.
 He can feel the preacher's judgment from inside the church, his disapproval of the stranger, of Ada's kindness, of anything that disrupts the order he tries to maintain.

 The shadow at the edge of the square moves again.
 Eli steps into the light, her curiosity overcoming her caution.
 She approaches slowly, her steps careful on the wet ground.
-Josiah sees her coming and nods, as if he expected her.
+Josiah sees her coming and nods.

 She settles on the grass nearby, close enough to hear but far enough to run if needed.
 Josiah speaks softly to the morning air.
 "You're the one they talk about."
 His words drift across the space between them, uncertain if they find their target.